product-os/autumndb/README.md

 }
 ```

-These "type" cards contain model definitions in the form of a JSON schema.
+These "type" contracts contain model definitions in the form of a JSON schema.
 The
-slug of a type card is the value used in the type property of instances of the
+slug of a type contract is the value used in the type property of instances of the
 type.
-As an example, you can look at the [type card for a "message"](https://github.com/product-os/jellyfish-plugin-default/blob/master/lib/cards/contrib/message.json).
-You can see that under the `data` key, there is a `schema` value that defines the shape of a card of type "message".
+As an example, you can look at the [type contract for a "message"](https://github.com/product-os/jellyfish-plugin-default/blob/master/lib/contracts/contrib/message.json).
+You can see that under the `data` key, there is a `schema` value that defines the shape of a contract of type "message".
 We follow the JSON schema spec, so if the schema allows, additional fields can
-be added to a card that are not defined in the type schema.
+be added to a contract that are not defined in the type schema.

 ### JSON schema based querying

-JSON schema is used to query the API, with any cards that match the provided JSON
+JSON schema is used to query the API, with any contracts that match the provided JSON
 schema being returned in the result set.

 ### JSON patch

-Card updates are made using [JSON patch](http://jsonpatch.com/), allowing fine
+Contract updates are made using [JSON patch](http://jsonpatch.com/), allowing fine
 grained updates to made to JSON data.

 ### User system

-User cards model the actors that interact with the system.
+User contracts model the actors that interact with the system.
 There are two default users, the admin And the guest.
 The admin user is typically used for system level operations or operations that require unrestricted access.
 The guest user represents an unauthorised user interacting with the system.
-Users authorize function calls using a session, which corresponds to the ID of a "session" card in the system.
+Users authorize function calls using a session, which corresponds to the ID of a "session" contract in the system.
-The data that a user has access to is defined using "role" cards.
-All user cards
+The data that a user has access to is defined using "role" contracts.
+All user contracts
 define a list of roles that they have.

 ### Role based permissions

-Every user in the system must have at least one role, which corresponds to a card
+Every user in the system must have at least one role, which corresponds to a contract
 of type "role".
-Role cards contain a schema that defines which cards the user
+Role contracts contain a schema that defines which contracts the user
 with that role can read and write.
 When a query is made, the schemas in the user's roles are combined
 with the user's query using an AND operator.